BIG-MAP/FINALES2/README.md

 Follow these steps to set up Docker for deplying the latest development version of FINALES2.

+1. You need an ssh key for the reposiory.
+You can follow this tutorial to set it up: https://docs.github.com/en/authentication/connecting-to-github-with-ssh/generating-a-new-ssh-key-and-adding-it-to-the-ssh-agent
+    1. If you encounter an error when running the command `$ ssh-keygen -t ed25519 -C "your_email@example.com"` stating, that the command is not found, try to type the command manually instead of copying and pasting it.

 1. Install Docker on your system (make sure to keep the WSL configuration unchanged)

 1. Download the docker file and the docker-compose.yml file from the FINALES2/Dockerfiles directory in the repository and save them to a directory of your choice